Shrink Your PDFs Without the Sacrifice

 Tool Recommendations

-Local processing tools like DocuTools compress files in your browser.
-Your documents never leave your device — ideal for sensitive files.
+Local processing tools like DocuTools compress PDF files in your browser.
+Your documents never leave your device — ideal for sensitive contracts, financial documents, or personal files.

 iLovePDF and Smallpdf offer multiple compression levels and preview options.
-Files are uploaded but deleted after processing.
+Files are uploaded and processed on their servers, but deleted after processing.
+Good balance of convenience and safety.

-PDF24 Desktop and Adobe Acrobat work offline with advanced options.
-Great for batch processing and professional use.
+PDF24 Desktop and Adobe Acrobat work completely offline with advanced options.
+Perfect for batch processing and professional use where handling hundreds of documents is common.

-PDF24 online offers completely free compression with no task limits.
-Great for heavy users on a budget.
+PDF24 online offers completely free compression with no daily task limits.
+Great for heavy users on a budget who don't need advanced features.

 Need to Work with PDFs?